 If you’re travelling from afar and looking to explore more of Loch Lomond & The Trossachs National Park, our self-catering lodge resort on the banks of Loch Lomond is the ideal destination.
-Our accommodation options include lodges, bungalows, cottages and apartments, and sleep up to 8 people.
-Within our resort you’ll find an award-winning Spa, two golf courses and two restaurants to help you relax and rejuvenate after a day of cycling.
+Our accommodation options include our luxury lodges on Loch Lomond, bungalows, cottages and apartments, which can sleep up to 8 people.
+Within our resort you’ll find an award-winning Spa, two golf courses and two restaurants to help you relax and rejuvenate after a day of cycling around Loch Lomond.

 Mountain Bike Hire